My Haas Welcome,

 NOTE: This parameter can be found by pressing [DIAGNOSTIC] and navigating to parameters [1] and to the factory parameter tab [2] using a service key.

-Machines that update to the latest configurations after 1/1/2022 and upgrade to software version 100.20.000.1200 or higher will have the feature but it will not be enabled.
+Machines that update to the latest configurations after 1/1/2022 and upgrade to software version 100.20.000.1200 or higher will have safe zones enabled and should run the UMC SAFE ZONE CALIBRATION procedure.

 2